FreeClimbAPI/nodejs-sdk/docs/source/api/incomingNumbers.rst

     :[filter]: {object} Optional properties to filter the list.

-    :returns: {Promise<object>} Returns a promise that resolves to a page of incoming phone numbers.
+    :returns: {Promise<object>} A promise that resolves to a page of incoming phone numbers.
     :throws: Will throw an error on a failed response.

 getNextPage(nextPageUri)